Kdauda-lab/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 7-islower.py - A program that test if a character is lower or upper 8-uppercase.py - a program that convert a string to uppercase 10-add.py - A program that adds two numbers
+11-pow.py - A program that comput the power of a number 12-fizzbuzz.py - A program that prints FIZZBUZZ with some conditions